 OpenAtom is a parallel simulation software for studying atomic and molecular systems based on quantum chemical principles.
-In contrast to classical computational molecular dynamics based on Newtonian mechanics, it uses the Car-Parrinello Ab Initio Molecular Dynamics (CPAIMD) approach.
-Instead of using an empirical force function, the CPAIMD algorithm computes the forces acting on each atom as the summation of multiple terms derived from plane-wave density functional theory.
+In contrast to classical computational molecular dynamics based on Newtonian mechanics, it uses the Car-Parrinello Ab Initio Molecular Dynamics (CPAIMD) and Born Openheimer Molecular Dynamics (BOMD) approaches.
+Instead of using an empirical force function, the CPAIMD and BOMD algorithms compute the forces acting on each atom as the summation of multiple terms derived from plane-wave density functional theory.
 This allows OpenAtom to study complex atomic and electronic physics in semiconductor, metallic, biological and other molecular systems.